ebikatsudon/VTubeStudio/Known-Issues.md

 * There is no indication in the logs showing anything going wrong.
 * Bug tracking: **https://trello.com/c/T4A77kLC**

-This may be happening due to the model using an unsupported texture type.
+Possible solution: This may be happening due to the model using an unsupported texture type.
 Look into this further and provide sample builds with other texture types to the people experiencing this issue.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/bugs/broken_textures_s23.jpg]]